webplatform/docs/tutorials/inheritance_and_cascade/index.md

   '''&lt;p&gt;A second paragraph of text.&lt;/p&gt;'''
 &lt;/body&gt;</code> </pre>

-# Add a rule to your stylesheet to make the paragraph text have a different colour:
+# Add a rule to your stylesheet to make the paragraph text have a different color:

 <pre><code>p {
   color: cyan;